neumino/neumino.github.io/movies.md

-### Long Shot
+### The Intruder
-*Released on 2019-05-02, vote average 7.5*
+*Released on 2019-05-03, vote average 8.1*

-When Fred Flarsky reunites with his first crush, one of the most influential women in the world, Charlotte Field, he charms her.
-As she prepares to make a run for the Presidency, Charlotte hires Fred as her speechwriter and sparks fly.
+A psychological thriller about a young married couple who buys a beautiful Napa Valley house on several acres of land only to find that the man they bought it from refuses to let go of the property.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/ZKsc2I4Tgsk?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/aKXvex7b1Ew?enablejsapi=1&origin=http://blog.justonepixel.com"
+  frameborder="0"
+  allowfullscreen></iframe>

+### Tell It to the Bees
+*Released on 2019-05-03, vote average 4.5*

+In 1950s small-town Britain, a doctor develops an intimate relationship with her young patient&#39;s mother.

+<iframe id="player"
+	type="text/html"
+	width="819"
+	height="460"
+  src="//www.youtube.com/embed/Xim5MhHtbEI?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>